Edir Macedo: Status of women

 Edir Macedo stated in a 2019 sermon that daughters should not be allowed to seek out higher education, because if they do they will be "smarter than their husbands", and that he personally would not allow his daughters to go to college because he believes that an educated woman cannot have a happy marriage: "When they [my daughters] went out, I said they would just go to high school and they wouldn't go to college.
 My wife supported me, but the relatives found it absurd.
 Why don't you go to college?
 Because if you graduate from a particular profession, you will serve yourself, you will work for yourself.
 But I don’t want that, you came to serve God.
 Because if (…) she was a doctor and had a high degree of knowledge and found a boy who had a low degree of knowledge, he would not be the head, she would be the head.
 And if it were the head, it would not serve God's will.
 I want my daughters to marry a male.
 A man who has to be head.
 They have to be head.
 Because if they are not head their marriage is doomed to failure."

 Federal Justice indictment

 Edir Macedo was indicted by the Federal Justice for import of equipment and use of public documents and legal proceedings, but not convicted.
 Ten years later he was prosecuted again by the prosecutors of the State of São Paulo.
 On October 19, 2010 the São Paulo Justice Court (TJ-SP) annulled all accusations made by the São Paulo Public Ministry against the UCKG and its principal representatives by a majority vote.
 The judges deemed that the São Paulo prosecutors did not have jurisdiction to investigate the case, as the accusations were of a type that fell into the federal jurisdiction.

 Companies

-Macedo also leads Rede Record (the second biggest television network in Brazil), Rede Família, Record News, Line Records, 64 radio stations of Rede Aleluia and Universal Produções.
+Macedo also leads Record (the second biggest television network in Brazil), RFTV, Record News, Line Records, 64 radio stations of Rede Aleluia and Universal Produções.